HerrRiebmann/Caravan_Leveler_2/README.md

 For **Arduino IDE 2.X** use the VSIX from [arduino-spiffs-upload](https://github.com/espx-cz/arduino-spiffs-upload)

 _This is only necessary if you want to compile the code yourself and upload the webinterface to the ESP32 afterwards._

+#### Manual SPIFFS Upload
+It is possible to use the Upload functionality on the Caravan Leveler to update the Website files all at once.
+It automatically indentifies if this is a SPIFFS package an put it on the right spot on the storage.

+The SPIFFS binary can be found here: [spiffs-binary](https://trib.free.nf/spiffs.bin)

+_Be aware, all your image customizations will be overwritten.
+The Settings will not be affected_

 ### Libraries
 * Adafruit_MPU6050.h ([2.2.6](https://github.com/adafruit/Adafruit_MPU6050))